Burton Memorial Tower: History

 The monument was constructed in 1935 and finished in 1936.
 It stands at 192 feet, with the floor of the bell chamber at 120 feet from the ground.
 It is located at the University of Michigan campus, and is used for housing education offices.
 The high-rise tower was designed in an interesting mixture of Art Deco and art moderne architectural styles, constructed with a reinforced concrete shell faced with limestone over a plan 42 ft square.
 The design was greatly influenced by Eliel Saarinen, who had submitted an earlier scheme.
 At the top is the 43-ton, 53-bell Baird Carillon.
 The tower chimes the Westminster Quarters every quarter hour in the key of E-flat.

-While this building houses a memorial carillon, it is primarily a conventional high-rise, contains classrooms for the University of Michigan's school of music, and houses offices for the department of musicology and ethnomusicology and for the University Musical Society.
+While this building houses a memorial carillon, it is primarily a conventional high-rise, contains classrooms for the University of Michigan's school of music, and houses offices for the departments of musicology, ethnomusicology, musical theatre and for the University Musical Society.

 The Burton Memorial Tower was designed by Albert Kahn, who also designed the William L. Clements Library, Angell Hall, and Hill Auditorium for the University of Michigan.
 Its carillon was donated by Michigan alumnus Charles A. Baird, a lawyer and the first U-M athletic director, and has been christened the "Charles Baird Carillon".
 Baird had the bells cast in England and gave them to the university.
 He also commissioned “Sunday Morning in Deep Waters”, the fountain on Ingalls Mall between Burton Tower and the Michigan League.

 After University of Michigan Regent Sarah Goddard Power committed suicide by jumping to her death from the eighth floor of Burton Tower in 1987, slight modifications were made to the structure, such as the addition of stops to prevent windows from opening more than a few inches.

 The University of Michigan campus has two of only twenty-three grand carillons in the world, barely two miles apart.
 The other is housed at the Ann and Robert H. Lurie Tower on the North Campus.

 On April 8, 2017, in celebration of the university's bicentennial, the tower was illuminated in maize and blue, the university's colors.
 The carillon and spire can also be lit in other colors by the LED illumination system installed for the bicentennial.